Maiden Castle

 An caer war an bryn...

-("The ramparts on the mountain, the stronghold on the hill')
+("The ramparts on the mountain, the stronghold on the hill')

 The morning at Maiden Castle was a fatiguing one to many, as the carriages had to be kept at the foot of the earthworks, while the Poet led the members over the "vallum " and mound, and up the steep walls of turf at a rate more in accordance with his own eagerness than the strength of their lungs.
 One very enthusiastic lady was determined not to lose a word of wisdom from the mouth of the guide for the day, and she literally hung on to the skirts of his cassock as he clambered up the

-British work, and the argumentative and another member declaring that it was Roman.
+sides of the hills.
+Arrived at the top a vigorous discussion took place, Barnes holding Maiden Castle as a British work, and the argumentative and another member declaring that it was Roman.
 Barnes fled as usual to philology for help. " It's very name is Celtic ' he said.
 Mai dun, the stronghold by the plain, or with a plain top' Here he glanced round on the wide expanse of green turf which formed the summit of the earthwork.
 The Rev. H. Moule confirmed this by quoting an Irish friend's derivation of it from the Irish Magh dun, which meant the same thing.

 The life of William Barnes, poet and philologist by Scott, Leader,